turingschool/front-end-curriculum/projects/weathrly.md

 * Your application should have a welcome page that greets the user.
 The welcome page has an input field that asks the user for it's  current location / desired location

-* Once the desired location is submitted a weekly forecast overview (morning/evening for 7 days) is shown.
+* Once the desired location is submitted a weekly forecast overview (weather for next 7 days) is shown.

 * There should be a way for the user to change location information.
 Once the location information is changed the weather should reflect the desired location.